felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 IDENTIFIER may be a list of countries.
 IDENTIFIER may also be a function that is called with one arg, the address to be used.
-The rule is used if the function returns non-nil.
+The rule applies if the function returns non-nil.
 See `bbdb-address-continental-p' for an example.
-If IDENTIFIER is t, EDIT and FORMAT is used for all entries.
+If IDENTIFIER is t, this rule always applies.
 Usually, this should be the last rule that becomes a fall-back (default).

 EDIT may be a function that is called with one argument, the address.
 See `bbdb-edit-address-default' for an example.